rstar24/rstar24/README.md

 # Hi there 👋
 <!--
 **rstar24/rstar24** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 ## About Me
-* I like to play football 🏐
+* Loves GTA (Don't ask which one).
-* I also like to ✍️ some code.
+* Likes to play football 🏐.
-* I love GTA (Don't ask which one).
+* Also likes to ✍️ some code.
 * Generally open to conversations but prefers to be introvert when needed to be.

 # My Total Stars